slackapi/deno-slack-sdk/docs/events.md

 });
 ```

+Note: By default the validation will not check if additional properties were provided, but this can be done by setting `additionalProperties: false` if this functionality is desired.

 ### Registering an Event to the App

 To register the newly defined event, add it to the array assigned to the `events`